 Tamsin Grimmer teaches on the Primary and Early Years Initial Teacher Training PGCE programmes.
 She has a wealth of experience supporting Early Years Teachers and previously supporting Early Years Professional Status.

-Tamsin believes that all children deserve practitioners who are inspiring, dynamic, reflective and passionate about their learning.
+Tamsin believes that all children deserve practitioners who are loving, inspiring, dynamic, reflective and passionate about their learning.
 When children have the very best start in their early years, they adopt positive dispositions and attitudes to learning.
 The main way that Tamsin assists with this is through inspiring and motivating those who teach them.
 Children should be at the heart of professional practice and, in this environment, will thrive and grow.

 In her time as a teacher and later as a childminder, Tamsin underwent three very positive Ofsted inspections and demonstrated that she was an outstanding practitioner.